Ant105/QR-code/README.md

 ## Overview
 This is just a QR-code project made with basic HTML and CSS.
-!I would be very grateful for any corrections, advice or recommendations.
+I would be very grateful for any feedback!

 ### Screenshot
 ![Screenshot of the QR-code](images/Screenshot.png)